 This simple dish is inspired by A Teen's Guide to Going Vegetarian by Judy Krizmanic, a book I read a lot in my teenage vegetarian days.
-It originally calls for chicken dredged in cornstarch, but I wanted to sub in some local Maine shrimp.
+I used to meatify it by adding chicken dredged in cornstarch, but I wanted to sub in some local Maine shrimp.

 I was told by the nice seafood guy at Hannaford that Maine shrimp are out of season... what? food that actually can't be gotten out of season?
 Unheard of!
 But he was helpful and pointed out frozen Maine shrimp that were on sale (the brand is Cozy Harbor, out of Portland).

 For the sauce, I used (with a little help from the Joy):

 1 T. fish sauce